from (Lynch & Park, 2017):

 To highlight the main features of the inverse kinematics problem, let us examine the two-link planar open chain of the following figure as a motivational example.

-Inverse kinematics of a planar open chain. (a) A workspace, and lefty and righty configurations.
+planar open chain. (a) A workspace, and lefty and righty configurations.
 (Lynch & Park, 2017).

 Considering only the position of the end-effector and ignoring its orientation, the forward kinematics can be expressed as